AVIALINGUISTICS

 DEFINITION

-In merging two autonomous disciplines of completely different scientific interests – linguistics and aviation, avialinguistics opens a new research perspective as well as possibilities of mutual recognition of needs and mutual cooperation and an exchange of research results (2017).
+In merging two autonomous disciplines of completely different scientific interests – linguistics and aviation, avialinguistics opens a new research perspective as well as possibilities of mutual recognition of needs and mutual cooperation and an exchange of research results.

 OBJECT

-Where we can list the following subsets: aeronautical language (SP, PAE), aviation engineering language (Simplified Aviation Language, aircraft/airport maintenance), aviation regulation, ATC language (excl.
-AeL, so ATC management language, ATC technology language), airport service language (ground handling language, rescue service language), terminal passenger service language, cabin crew language, aviation commerce language, aviation medicine language, aviation jargon.
+where we can list the following subsets: aeronautical language (incl. standard phraseology and plain aeronautical language), aviation engineering language (Simplified Aviation Language, aircraft/airport maintenance), aviation law language, air traffic control (ATC) language (incl. aeronautical language, ATC management language, ATC technology language), airport service language (ground handling language, rescue service language), terminal passenger service language, cabin crew language, aviation commerce language, aviation medicine language, aviation jargon.

 AE ⊄ GE

-- dependence concerning aviation communication (AC), aviation specialists (AS) and professional message (PM) they produce:
+The dependence concerning aviation communication (AC), aviation specialists (AS) and professional message (PM) they produce can be illustrated as follows:

 AC = f (AS, PM)